-- In a large mixing bowl, whisk the egg whites with 2 tablespoons caster sugar until you have stiff peaks.
+- Whilst the crust is baking: in a large mixing bowl, whisk the egg whites with 2 tablespoons caster sugar until you have stiff peaks.
 Start at low speed, and gradually increase to high speed as the colour and texture change.

-- In another large mixing bowl (no need to clean the beaters from the egg whites), whisk the egg yolks, 200g sugar, soured cream, vinegar, and spices until fully combined and very frothy (about 2 minutes at high speed).
+- In another large mixing bowl (no need to clean the beaters from the egg whites), whisk the egg yolks, 200g sugar, soured cream, vinegar, and spices until fully combined and very frothy (2-3 minutes at high speed).

 - Bake for 30-35 minutes, turning the tin halfway through for even baking.
 Turn the oven off and leave the pie in as the oven cools for another 10 minutes or so.
 The filling should be lightly browned and have only the slightest of wobbles in the middle.
 When done, remove the tin to a cooling rack and let the pie cool (about 1 hour) before turning out.

 - You can decorate the cooled pie with a dusting of icing sugar, or sprinkle some almond flakes over the top (or both) before serving if you like.